airportyh/deep-zoom-debugger/README.md

 I have documented the work on this debugger as a [video series](https://www.youtube.com/watch?v=kzrWQt__R8Q&list=PLSq9OFrD2Q3Bp9T2SiAAxOF60VSbGAtHn).

+Also see the video [Google-Earth-Like Zooming File Explorer](https://www.youtube.com/watch?v=pXQTNxPharY&t) for more background.

 ## Todo

 * fix fib(0) and fib(1) not rendering in detail mode